 Founder | Mr Manoj Kumar Swain |

-Area of Work | It works to rescue children who are lost, missing and have run away from their homes. |
+Area of Work | It works to rescue lost, missing children who have run away from their homes. |

 Official Website | www.sochforchildren.org |